firogh/notes/life.md

 12:00 English
 05:00 Cook rice porridge(Use timer function)
 06:45 Getting up. 晨光熹微!
+09:00 Listen English in suway and during work.
+12:00 Learn English words and learn how to express in some topic.
+18:00 Listen English on subway home
-20:45 English
+20:45 English writing and grammar
+21:15 English pronunciation, phonetic
 21:45 Physical exercises 30 ~ 45 minutes.
-22:30 Wahs face & Have a shower.
+22:30 Wash face & Have a shower.
-22:45 Sleep.
-Sleep about 8 hours.
+22:45 Sleep about 8 hours.
 Do not watch phone or pad.

-Wash face and Skin care.
-Drink a lot of water everyday.
+## Daily habits
+Kill the waste of time things.
 Remedies for sinus.
-English
+Drink a lot of water.
+Avoid eating junk food as much as possible.
 Experience in kernel hacking and cs.
-## Skin care
-* Cleansing
-Lab series multi-action face wash.One time per two days.
-* Toning
-Water, more water.
-* Moisturizing
-Kiehl‘s ultra facial cream!
-* Exfoliants
-For face, once a week.
-## Tips
-Avoid eating junk food as much as possible.
-Kill the waste of time things.

 # 0222
 Clean the old contents of life.md.
 Add work style.